ESGF/CDNOT/docs/site-requirements.md

 - Be subscribed to CDNOT mailing list for announcements
 - Regular CDNOT meeting attendance is strongly encouraged
+- Report metrics to the central ESGF collection site (see above)

 ## Tier-3 sites